ingress certificate failed to delete on NSX-T Manager due to "error_message" : "One or more relationships exist for object with id Certificate.

 Cause

-This error indicates there is an old certificate reference in the virtual server, that is preventing the old certificate deletion.
+• There is an old certificate being referenced in the virtual server, which is preventing deletion of the old certificate.

 Resolution